 B2B is different from B2C marketing, Marketers in B2B don’t target end consumers, but rather organizations and their internal decision makers.
 Since this audience is quite different, marketers will target them with messaging that uses strong logic and financial incentives rather than emotions as in traditional B2C marketing.

-So, how can you use videos in your B2B marketing, especially since video is more known for appealing to B2C customers There are several ways to do it so let’s discuss just five.
+How can you use videos in your B2B marketing, especially since video is more known for appealing to B2C customers?

 1. Engaging Your Audience